10 Training Techniques To Shock Your Muscles and Transform Your Physique – Massive Muscles

 - Side Lateral Raises starting with 10lb dumbells for 20 reps, then, 15lbs for 15 reps, 20lbs for 10 reps and 25lbs for 8 reps.

 All available muscle fibres can be stimulated and recruited in the target muscles to complete the set.
 Choose one exercise per body part per workout and do 1-3 ascending sets to totally annihilate the muscle and pump it into new dimensions.

 5. Modified Alternating Isometric Hold Technique

 Time under tension (TUT) is often under-rated and not taken into consideration when training.
 The longer the muscle is under tension, the greater the muscle stimulation – which will result in increased muscular development.
 An “isometric hold” is one in which the trainer resists against an immovable object until complete muscle failure has been achieved.
 A unilateral exercise is one where each side works independently against individual points of resistance, like dumbbells.

 In this modified version of the isometric hold, the trainer would begin a unilateral exercise by contracting both sides, then maintaining a peak contraction in one side, while the other begins to work through the motion.
-As the working side returns to the fully contracted position, the other side begins to work through the motion, alternating back in forth in this fashion until the desired number of repetitions have been completed.
+As the working side returns to the fully contracted position, the other side begins to work through the motion, alternating back and forth in this fashion until the desired number of repetitions have been completed.
 These sets can be extremely gruelling due to the extended period of time that the muscles are in the contracted position, often taking from 1-2 min to complete.

 - Dumbbell Chest Press